Leadership and Administration

 Prior to joining the team at TBS in 2013, I worked as a special educator in MA and NYC.
 I am a Board Certified Behavior Analyst (BCBA) and have a Masters Degree in Special Education.
 In January 2021, I founded Sara's Joyful Baking, which allows me to combine my love of teaching with baking.

-Assistant Director of K-12 Engagement
+Associate Director of K-12 Engagement

 As an educator, I do my best to get to know each child and allow them to learn and grow in their own way.
 I believe in meeting children where they are and giving them the tools and support that they need to thrive.
 I am constantly impressed by the creativity and curiosity children share when presented with the proper environment and something to sparks their interest.
 I am incredibly passionate about Judaism, and it brings me immense joy to share that with my students and see them excited about being Jewish.